DPS, Division of Facilities Construction and Management

 From these evaluations, we simplified the square footage by utilizing shared public and building support spaces.
 Sharing and combining spaces contributed to an overall reduction in the upfront building size, the initial construction cost, and the ongoing operating cost.

-Galloway also worked closely with the Utah Division of Facilities Construction and Management, Perry City, and Brigham City to understand the property’s history and characteristics to ensure the building fits the context and the city’s design requirements.
+Galloway also worked closely with the Utah Division of Facilities Construction and Management, Perry City, and Brigham City to understand the property’s history and characteristics and ensure the building fits the context and the city’s design requirements.

 The site is a largely undeveloped area and has an existing detention pond.
 Galloway’s team redesigned the pond to improve function and efficiently service the building and site layout.
 The civil engineer team considered the future development of neighboring sites by designing the utilities to minimize or eliminate disruption to the client’s utility operations when other sites tie into the utilities.